jeffpk62/speech-to-text-icp/websockets.md

 ## Initiate a recognition request
 {: #WSstart}

 To initiate a recognition request, the client sends a JSON text message to the service over the established connection.
 The client must send this message before it sends any audio for transcription.
-The message must include the following two parameters.
+The message must include the `action` parameter but can usually omit the `content-type` parameter.

 <table>
   <caption>Table 2.
 Parameters of the JSON text message</caption>